Find a group

 - Special interest—Make the college and our world a better place

-With more than 75 student groups in the College of Science and Engineering and more than 1,000 student groups throughout the University of Minnesota, it’s easy to find your niche.
-Student groups will connect what you are learning in your classes with real-life experiences.
+With more than 80 student groups in the College of Science and Engineering and more than 1,000 student groups throughout the University of Minnesota, it’s easy to find your niche.
+Student groups will help you connect what you are learning in your classes with real-life experiences.
 Plus, it’s a great way to balance your University experience.
 By participating in a student group, you can network with other students, become a leader as an officer in a group, build teamwork and leadership skills, and make a difference in your community, all of which look great on a resume.
 It’s easy!
-Just look through the categories listed, find groups you are interested in, connect, and get involved.
+Just look through the categories listed, find CSE groups you are interested in, connect via email, and get involved.

 American Society of Civil Engineers–Concrete Canoe